But truly as the LORD lives and as your soul lives, there is but a step between me and death (1 Samuel 20:3).

 What town in America doesn’t have a funeral home?
 Try and find a list of all the cemeteries in the nation.
 The Civil War created so many of them in the Mid-South that we cannot even find them all since markers deteriorated and nature has effectively hidden them.

 Does anyone know a single human being alive who hasn’t lost a family member to death?
 (Not even God can say He hasn’t lost a member of His family to death!)

 Death is everywhere.
 It is all around us.
 It is as prevalent as the air we breathe.

 And it’s not just the elderly who die.
 The unborn are routinely murdered and dismembered.
 Infants die.
 Toddlers die. children die.
 Teenagers die. newlyweds die.
 People in the prime of their lives die.

 Cancer kills us.
 Obesity kills us.
 The weather kills us.
 Drugs kill us.
 Criminals kill us.
 Ideologies kill us (communism, socialism, fascism, etc.).
 We kill ourselves (according to the World Health Organization almost 800,000 people commit suicide across the globe each year).

 Then there is the germ, bacteria, and/or virus.
 The pandemic.

 AIDS has claimed 36 million lives.
-The 1918 flu took somewhere between 20 – 50 million lives.
-The Bubonic Plague of the 14th century was responsible for 75 – 200 million deaths.
+The 1918 flu took somewhere between 20 and 50 million lives.
+The Bubonic Plague of the 14th century was responsible for 75 to 200 million deaths.
 Over 6 million people have died from COVID-19.